davidshepherd7/color-grep/README.md

 # Color-grep

-Search your code for colors which are visually similar to an input.
+Search your code for colors which are visually similar to input colors.

 Typical usage is something like: